shirazlinux/free-software-philosophy/content/learn/participate/assets.md

 free software projects often incorporate media which is not software in and of itself, such as artwork and documentation.
 Different licenses are recommended for these use-cases.
-We have some recommendations for licenses which are suitable for non-software media and are within the spirit of free software and compatible with free software licenses.
+We have some recommendations for licenses which are suitable for non-software media, are within the spirit of free software, and are compatible with free software licenses.

 ## Creative Commons